stadiamaps/ferrostar/CONTRIBUTING.md

 ### Rust

 The common core is written in Rust.
 If you don't already have this, you can grab it [here](https://www.rust-lang.org/).
-If possible, install `rustup` as this will let you keep up to date and easily install additional targets.
+If at all possible, install `rustup` as we use [rust-toolchain.yml](common/rust-toolchain.yml) to synchronize the toolchain and install targets automatically.

 ### iOS